REDRADAR

 • The right to withdraw consent at any time, only where processing is based on consent.

-You can exercise these rights by writing to us (or privacy@epcyber.com for EPCYBER-specific requests).
+You can exercise these rights by writing to us.
 We will respond within the timeframes required by applicable law.
 We may need to verify your identity before acting on a request, and we may decline or limit a request where the law allows us to do so — for example, where granting it would conflict with the rights of others, expose confidential information, or undermine an active legal claim.

 11. Platform use by clients (controller / processor distinction)